 - Have a conversation with your colleagues.
 Use your reflections to open dialogue with leadership, staff, grantee partners, or community advisors.
 What stands out?
 What surprised you?
-Where is there alignment or tension? - Identify one or two areas where your practices feel least developed or most important to improve.
+Where is there alignment - or tension? - If your responses cluster primarily in Level 2, further progress can come through cultivating more internal champions and continuing to integrate listening across the many dimensions of the foundation's work. - If your responses are concentrated in Level 3, consider how you might share your practices to support peer funders, contribute to field learning, and elevate listening as a norm in philanthropy.
+Remember that listening is ongoing and relational the work is never "done." - Identify one or two areas where your practices feel least developed or most important to improve.
 What could you change?
 You don't have to change everything at once.
 Consider one or two practice areas that matter most to your organization.
-What would progress look like in those areas over the next year? - Engage others.
+What would progress look like in those areas over the next year?

+- Engage others.
 Invite partners, grantees, peer funders, or community members to complete the assessment or react to your organization's results.
-If appropriate, consider co-creating a vision for how listening and response - Plan to revisit this assessment in six months or a year to gauge where your efforts have made a difference and where there is room to keep improving.
+If appropriate, consider co-creating a vision for how listening and response can improve. - Plan to revisit this assessment in six months or a year to gauge where your efforts have made a difference and where there is room to keep developing.